rashpr88/Network-based-candidate-gene-predictor-/README.md

 •	Predict candidate genes for identified functionalities in the network from proteins with unknown functionalities greater than 80th percentile of the scores.
 •	Predict for multiple functionalities from unknown proteins in the network.
 •	Predict most accurate functionality for each protein.
 •	Taxonomy specific.
-(Here used taxon is Arabidopsis thaliana)
+(Arabidopsis thaliana is used as the taxon here)

 Future improvements